SBNSoftware/SBNSoftware.github.io/SBNYoung/Git_Intro.md

 * `git commit -m "Your documentation message"` Commits changes to your repository.

 ### Pushing and Pulling
-Before you push your changes to the remote repository, it is good practice to pull from the branch you would like to push to in order to resolve potential conflicts with changes that other people have made to that remote branch.
+Before you **push** your changes to the remote repository, it is good practice to **pull** from the remote branch you would like to push to in order to resolve potential conflicts with changes that other people have made to that remote branch.
 Then push your local branch onto the remote repository and then merge it with the desired branch in what is known as a "pull request."

+**Note** the overload of the term "pull": To `git pull` from a remote repository means to retrieve the latest version of the code from the remote repository.
+A pull request is a request to merge two branches together.

 #### Pulling from the Remote Repository
 `git pull <repo> <branch>`.
-For example, if you plan on later merging your changes to the master branch, you would type `git pull origin master`.
+For example, if you plan on later merging your changes to the master branch, you would type `git pull origin master` to retrieve the latest version of the code in the remote repository.

 #### Push Changes to Remote Repository
 Push your new local branch to the upstream repository: `git push -u origin <your_branch>`.
 The -u is short for --set-upstream